murikDev/murikDev/README.md

 Mobile App Developer
 --------------------

 Hello.
-I'm a mobile developer.
+I'm a full-stack developer.
 I started learning to write code 2 years ago.
 I began writing code with Python, then learned Java for Back-End development in Spring Boot.
-Now I have been writing in Kotlin.
+Now I have been writing in Go and Angular.

 * 🌍  I'm based in Ashgabat
 * ✉️  You can contact me at [myratorjyyev@gmail.com](mailto:myratorjyyev@gmail.com)